The following post was updated on Jan 18th, 2023.

 - A 50-year-old manager previously took medical leave for her own lifelong medical conditions, which were exacerbated as she approached 50.
 A younger man was promoted into her role, she was forced to train him, then was fired.

-- One woman approaching retirement age had caregiving obligations for her very old mother, and was first wrongfully denied FMLA and CFRA leave, then fired during the COVID crisis, even though most members of her department, including many with significantly less seniority and worse performance, were retained.
+- One woman approaching retirement age had caregiving obligations for her very old mother.
+She was first wrongfully denied FMLA and CFRA leave then fired during the COVID crisis, even though most members of her department, including many with significantly less seniority and worse performance, were retained.

 We have seen this pattern with numerous clients.
 Anecdotes aren’t evidence, but they sure tell a consistent story.

 Because the stakes are high in these cases, they are often highly contentious battles with skilled defense firms.
-We know their tricks and have the experience to get you the best possible result.
+We know their tricks and our age discrimination attorneys have the experience to get you the best possible result.
+Our founding partner, Julian Burns King, earned the distinction of Rising Star from 2018 to 2022 and worked as an editor for Harvard’s Journal of Law and Gender.
+Many of our other attorneys also focus on the rights of women in the workplace.